Dupuytren's contracture

 It was once believed that Dupuytren's most often occurred in white males over the age of 50 and was thought to be rare among Asians and Africans.
 It sometimes was called "Viking disease," since it was often recorded among those of Nordic descent.
 In Norway, about 30% of men over 60 years old have the condition, while in the United States about 5% of people are affected at some point in time.
 In the United Kingdom, about 20% of people over 65 have some form of the disease.

-More recent and wider studies show the highest prevalence in Africa (17 percent), Asia (15 percent).
+More recent and wider studies show the highest prevalence in Africa (17 percent) and Asia (15 percent).

 Signs and symptoms

 Dupuytren's contracture of the right little finger.
 Arrow marks the area of scarring.

 Typically, Dupuytren's contracture first presents as a thickening or nodule in the palm, which initially can be with or without pain.
 Later in the disease process, which can be years later, there is increasing loss of range of motion of the affected finger(s).
 The earliest sign of a contracture is a triangular "puckering" of the skin of the palm as it passes over the flexor tendon just before the flexor crease of the finger, at the metacarpophalangeal (MCP) joint.